DragonOfTruth01/ReshiramCCMod/Features/StatusReference.md

 # Status Reference

-This document acts as a reference for that statuses that are introduced in this mod.
+This document acts as a reference for the statuses that are introduced in this mod.

 | Done? | Name | Decreases | Effect |
 |:-:|:-:|:-:|:-:|